JarrodBurns/inventory_testing/docs/dev_log.md

 ### Item
 - [ ] Consider: raising error for `random_fm_tag` and `get_item` over returning None
 - [ ] Scrub weights and values down to TRASH ("Switch to pounds?") consider economy
+- [ ] Consider rename composition to materials

 ### Monster
 - [ ] Rename to MonsterName